nmromero12/Brown-Class-Scheduler/README.md

 ---

-## Features
+## ✨ Features

-- Search bar to quickly find courses by course code
+- 🔐 Secure Firebase email/password authentication
+- 🧾 Add courses to your personal cart
-- In-app calendar to view and manage selected courses
+- 🗓️ In-app calendar displaying your course schedule
-- Cart feature to add and organize courses before finalizing schedule
-- Integration with Google Calendar to sync selected courses directly
+- 📤 Export your schedule to Google Calendar
+- 👥 Add friends and send/accept friend requests
+- 🔍 View your friends' schedules in the calendar
+- 🧩 Overlay your schedule with a friend's for comparison
+- 🐍 Uses data scraped with Selenium to send POST requests as payloads to the Courses at Brown API, populating and updating course information
+- 📦 Full REST API with Spring Boot + PostgreSQL backend
+- 🎨 Tailwind CSS UI for a modern, responsive experience

 ---